-Marriage certificates are often used interchangeably with marriage licenses.
+Translation of Marriage Certificate are often used interchangeably with marriage license.
 Both are basically a piece of paper that allows a regulatory authority, either church or state or both to certify that two people have gotten married.
 Some people often wonder why a marriage certificate is even important if they are blissfully cohabiting or just living with one another.
 They feel it is not worth the hassle of getting a marriage certificate as it is just a legal formality.

 However, there are several cases where by getting married and having a marriage certificate to prove it you can help your partner or your children if the case may be.
 Insurance policies may require a marriage certificate if you want your significant other to be a beneficiary on your policy.
 In case something happens to you, if there is a legal document like a marriage certificate that shows she is married to you, she and your children can cash the policy and pay off bills or just live more comfortably.
 Without marriage certificates, doing such paperwork can be very cumbersome.